open-policy-agent/opa/docs/docs/debugging/index.md

 Unlike `--explain`, a traceback only describes the state at the point of failure, so it stays short even for policies that evaluate a lot of expressions.

-Each frame quotes the expression as it is written in the policy, so a call shows the argument the policy passed rather than the value it was bound to.
+Each frame quotes the expression as it is written in the policy, with the values its variables were bound to spliced in, so a call shows the argument it actually failed on.
 Given:

 ```rego
 package ex